zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 `eventType` 33 indicates the current upload progress.
 The Agora server notifies you of the upload progress once every minute after the recording starts. `details` contains the following fields:

 - `msgName`: String.
 The message name, `uploading_progress`.
 - `progress`: Number.
-A constantly changing number between 0 and 10000, which equals to the ratio of the uploaded file to the recorded file multiplied by 10000.
-After the recording exits, 10000 indicates that the upload is complete.
+An ever-increasing number between 0 and 10,000, equal to the ratio of the number of the uploaded files to the number of the recorded files multiplied by 10,000.
+After the recording service exits and when the number reaches 10,000, the upload completes.

 ###  <a name="40"></a>40 recorder_started